Marianne Murphy Zarzana

 a cash prize, to the victor in a bardic competition at the Fifth Annual Cambria Eisteddfod

-, located near the town of Cambria (between Mankato and New
+at Morgan Creek Vineyards, located near the town of Cambria (between Mankato and New

 Ulm, just off Highway 68).
 Each year, poets submit manuscripts to a panel of judges, who